Pork Allergy in Dogs: Why 8% Are Affected (Full Guide)

 Prescription Hydrolyzed Diets

 For dogs allergic to pork plus other proteins, prescription hydrolyzed diets achieve 85-95% success rates.
-Hill's z/d uses hydrolyzed chicken liver — proteins broken down too small to trigger immune responses — with clinically proven efficacy at $5-6 per pound.
+Hill's z/d uses hydrolyzed chicken liver — proteins broken down too small to trigger immune responses — with documented efficacy in published case-series at $5-6 per pound.
 Royal Canin HP uses hydrolyzed soy protein.
 Both require a veterinary prescription but work for dogs with multiple protein allergies.
 For more prescription options, see the best prescription dog food for allergies guide.

 Novel Protein Selection Guide